 Dr. Jerry R. Burkett has 16 years of public education experience on the elementary and secondary levels in the state of Texas.
-He has served in a variety of roles including teacher, principal, and administrator, and currently serves as director of college and career readiness for an urban school district.
+He has served in a variety of roles including teacher, principal, and director, and currently serves as Assistant Dean for the Emerging Teacher Institute at the University of North Texas at Dallas.
 Dr. Burkett’s experience includes administration experience in Title I elementary schools; community engagement and parental involvement initiatives; implementing North Texas’ first Science, Technology, Engineering, and Math (STEM) concept school on the elementary level; as well as incorporating partnerships with corporations and universities into the classroom experience.

 He received his doctorate in educational leadership from Dallas Baptist University with specialization in alternative and traditional certification and its relationship to classroom management.
 He earned a Master of Educational Administration degree from Dallas Baptist University in 2004 and his Bachelor of Science in Education from Baylor University in 1999.

 Dr. Burkett serves as an advocate for public education, writing and speaking on topics including school finance, educational leadership, and social justice issues in education.
 He was featured on the Scott Braddock Show on News FM 92 and the “SchoolPriorityMinute” produced by Make Education a Priority.
 Dr. Burkett actively works with legislators on the state and federal level to foster better understanding of education policy initiatives and needs.

 In 2013 Dr. Burkett was selected as a member of the Phi Delta Kappa Emerging Leaders, Class of 2013-14 and earned Dallas Baptist University’s Distinguished Alumni Award.

 Dr. Burkett resides in the Dallas-Fort Worth metroplex with his wife and son.
 He is active in coaching youth sports, running, CrossFit, Taekwondo and playing guitar.